near/docs/docs/bos/community/indexers.md

 }
 ```

-You can fetch this data from your component in BOS by using the `fetch` function.
+You can fetch this data from your component in BOS by using the `asyncFetch` function.
 To the URL shown in the GraphQL Playground interface with the headers displayed there, and the your query as above for the body.
 For example:

 ```js
 asyncFetch(API_URL, {